naomi789/portfolio/README.md

 ## NOW

-✨ Focused on security features (e.g., depend-a-bot)
+✨ UX Researcher over GitHub's security products

 🌱 Part time student at the University of Washington